ernestom1412/popular_animes__visualization/README.md

 Bonus: The only anime in the music category is Porter Robinson's Shelter which you can find here -> https://youtu.be/fzQ6gRAEoy0
 Beware, 90% of cry rate after watching the full video

+This proyect was made by Ernesto Moreno for the Data Visualization Proyect in Ironhack